-MR HAU HOCK KHUN (Independent Director)
+MR HAU HOCK KHUN

+(Independent Director)

 Mr Hau Hock Khun was appointed to our Board on 16 December 2016 and was last re-elected as Director on 25 July 2018.
-Mr Hau has more than 23 years of experience in the legal industry and his practice focuses on, amongst others, banking and finance law, Islamic banking law, general corporate and commercial law, company law, conveyancing and law, probate and administration law and intellectual property law in Malaysia.
+Mr Hau has more than 23 years of experience in the legal industry and his practice focuses on, amongst others, banking and finance law, Islamic banking law, general corporate and commercial law, company law, conveyancing and land law, probate and administration law and intellectual property law in Malaysia.
 Mr Hau is currently an executive director in charge of overall management and operations in a number of private companies.
 Mr Hau is a member of the Bar Council of Malaysia, a member of the Chartered Institute of Arbitrators (United Kingdom) in 2009.
 Mr Hau graduated from Bond University, Australia with a Bachelor of Law in 1997.
 He later obtained a Master of Business Administration (Total Quality Management) from Newport University, USA.

-Kumpulan H & L High - Tech Berhad
+Present directorships in listed companies (other than the Company) Kumpulan H & L High - Tech Berhad

-MR LIM CHONG HUAT (Independent Director)
+MR LIM CHONG HUAT

+(Independent Director)